 Nothing scary about it.
 The openings are wide, easy.
 All the "swim-through" where we went let the light constantly filter.

 But my palanquée palm a little too fast for me, the only photographer of the band.
 I am hardly posed in front of a pretty yellow leaf-fish, in a corner not too exposed to the current, that already the others spin towards the end of the hull ...

 Oh, boy.
 I need a few minutes in front of my little fish to try to draw its portrait with its mouth open.

 Mission accomplished!
 I join them quickly, in two strokes of my fins, carried by the current.
 The others clung under a broken part of the hull, to contemplate the aquatic ballet of a school of big jacks.
 Yes, the current means more life and more fish...

 Except that, once again, I barely have time to settle down in a corner, to admire the show, to raise my lens towards the bench which is cut out against the light towards the surface (how beautiful!) that already the others are moving away to go back to the interior of the hull...
 Fortunately, the dive-master who is driving the broom is waiting for me.

 But here is the problem: by swimming too much in the current, some of them have already used up their air...
 Two of them have to go back up, a Frenchman and an Australian, accompanied by the dive-master who closes the group.

 Muck diving on the black sand

-Good plan for accommodation and diving in Tulamben: I went back to Bali several times since this trip of 2008 (in 2011, in 2012, in 2015) and I again plunged on the fabulous wreck of the LibertyBut now with a guide for me alone and at the right times (those where there are less people)...
-I point you to this real good plan of resort to divers, which is also an excellent address, especially if you are a photographer underwater, and you want to discover the wreck in the best possible conditions → Liberty Dive Resort
+Good plan for accommodation and diving in Tulamben: I went back to Bali several times since this trip in 2008 (in 2011, in 2012, in 2015) and I dived again on the fabulous wreck of the LibertyBut now with a guide for me alone and at the right times (those when there are less people)...
+I point out this real good plan of resort for divers, which is also an excellent address, especially if you are an underwater photographer, and you want to discover the wreck in the best possible conditions → Liberty Dive Resort